 How We Work

-- Thought Leadership: Food Sol provides Babson’s voice on food innovation and entrepreneurship.
+- Thought Leadership: Food Sol provides a globally recognized voice on food-system innovation and entrepreneurship.

 Subscribe to email communications from Food Sol to stay up to date with the latest news, events, and resources.

 For more information, please contact Rachel Greenberger.